Current Students FAQ

 What is the process for the yearly evaluation?

 Students who are on approved leave of absence during the Spring quarter do not need to have an evaluation filed that quarter, but will need one by the end of the quarter of their return.
-Students who take their qualifying exam in the Winter or Spring quarters do not need an evaluation filed for that year; the exam itself functions as the evaluation.

 At what point do I need to form my doctoral committee?
 What are the rules to choosing a committee?